eellak/gsoc2018-arimamadurai/README.md

 ### Introduction

-**The Project took place during the Google Summer of Code 2018.**

-This project aimed to add Greek script to the Google Font [Arima Madurai](https://github.com/NDISCOVER/Arima-Font).
+The Project took place during the Google Summer of Code 2018 and aimed to add Greek script to the Google Font [Arima Madurai](https://github.com/NDISCOVER/Arima-Font).

 ![Specimen](00_PROCESS/07_SPECIMEN/180809_specimen.jpg)